 Mr M Evans

-In year 7 a great deal of emphasis is placed on developing observational drawing skills and building pupils confidence within the different disciplines of art and design.
+In Year 7 a great deal of emphasis is placed on developing observational drawing skills and building pupils confidence within the different disciplines of art and design.
 The pupils will learn the principles of the colour wheel, and looking particularly at the primary and secondary colours and colour mixing.

-In year 8 the pupils will build upon many of the skills learnt in year 7 but they will produce artwork of a greater creative diversity, while experimenting with more varied materials and techniques.
+In Year 8 the pupils will build upon many of the skills learnt in Year 7 but they will produce artwork of a greater creative diversity, while experimenting with more varied materials and techniques.

 Pupils will produce work based on ‘Icons’ and will study traditional icons initially, which will be developed into celebrity icons based on the pupil’s own choice of celebrity.
 Pupils will explore pattern in greater depth and will produce a final celebrity icon using a mixture of different art materials, pattern work, collage and drawing.
 Pupils will again research artists to help and inspire them, and Gustav Klimt will be a focus during the first term.
-Pupils will then study ‘Native American Art’ and will produce initial drawings, which will be developed into designs.
-Finally a papier-mâché African mask using traditional African colours and patterns will be produced by each pupil.
+Pupils will then study ‘Native American Art’ and will produce initial drawings, which will be developed into Mask designs.
+Finally, a clay mask will be made, fired and glazed by each pupil.

 As in the previous year the pupils will continue to talk about their own work by evaluating themselves verbally during lesson time and throughout their sketchbooks in written form.

-In year 9 the emphasis will be strongly placed on preparing the pupils for art GCSE.
-The pupils will build upon skills already learnt in years 7 and 8 but will produce GCSE type projects and final pieces, which could be entered as part of GCSE coursework.
+In Year 9 the emphasis will be strongly placed on preparing the pupils for art GCSE.
+The pupils will build upon skills already learnt in Years 7 and 8 but will produce GCSE type projects and final pieces, which could be entered as part of GCSE coursework.